dong-runze/Nexus-Vlog-Memory/README.md

 > **Nexus Vlog Memory** is an AI-powered, cinematic vlog generation platform.
 Upload a photo of any real-world landmark, and the system autonomously researches the location, writes a compelling narration, generates a custom 5-second AI video clip (via Google Veo), and stitches everything into a professional Vlog with crossfade transitions, landmark captions, and adaptive background music.

+IN THE WALKTHROUGH MARKDOWN HAVE THE PROVE OF DEPLOYMENT
 ---

 ## ✨ Key Features